CharlesB91/harry-potter-quiz/README.md

 ### Resolved Bugs

 - Google Light House Error - Encountered an error with google lighthouse.
 There appeared to be an error with contrasting colours and foreground.
 After extensive uncommenting code i.e. process of elimination it was discovered that the sliding instruction bar was causing this error.
-Tired to change the background colour for this however was still receiving this error.
+Tired to change the background colour for this however was still receiving the same error.
 For a resolution decided to create a modal box for instruction tab.
 Issue now resolved.
 - Release Button Issue - When a user clicked on an answer this would then lead you to the next question however this button would still have the highlighted colour effect of the hover effect on the next question.
 Decided in this case to remove the hover background colour on the answer buttons which resolved the issue.
 Researched stack overflow & google but could not find a suitable solution.
 - Background image Issue - When viewing the quiz on different screen sizes there appeared to be a lot of which space.
 Spoke to mentor regarding this and was suggested i could use 100vw.
 This still did not resolve the issues and after extensive googling I found the resolution on stack overflow. (https://stackoverflow.com/questions/25319124/white-space-below-background-cover-responsive).
 - Quiz Timmer Issue.
 When the user was able to see a question and select an answer the quiz would quickly moving onto the other question before any feedback could be provided on the selected button i.e. red or green.
 Found a timer solution which was implemented into my js code. (https://stackoverflow.com/questions/17883692/how-to-set-time-delay-in-javascript).
 - Favicon 404 error.
-When loading quiz a favicon error would appear even through no favicon icons were being used.
-Stack overflow suggested to use this code in each head section which seemed to resolve the issue "<link rel="shortcut icon" href="#" />"
+When loading quiz a favicon error would appear even though no favicon icons were being used.
+Stack overflow suggested to use this code in each head section which has resolved the issue.
+This is indicted at the head section of each HTML page.

 ### Un-Resolved Bugs

-- No unresolved bugs however as mentioned with the Release Button Issue the only solution i could find was to remove the hover button for each answer button.
+- No unresolved bugs however as mentioned with the Release Button Issue the only solution i could find was to remove the hover button effect for each answer button.
 - When loading quiz on chrome there appears to be a warning "Error with Permissions-Policy header: Unrecognized feature: 'interest-cohort'".
 Spoke to mentor regarding this and after some research this appears to be an chrome issue as this message is not displayed when tested on edge.
 This is only a warning also.

 ## Deployment